bobshort4bobby4/Tom-Crean-pp1/README.md

   #### Lighthouse
   Each page of the website was tested using the Lighthouse tool included in the Chrome browser.
-  The lowest score using lighthouse was 88 for Performance which occured on the first loading of the Gallery page.
+  The lowest score using Lighthouse was 88 for Performance which occured on the first loading of the Gallery page.
 It improved to low 90's on subsequent loads (I presume because images are cached ?).<br><br>
   ![Lighthouse](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/lighthouseresult1.png)
   <br><hr><br>
   #### W3C CSS Validator
-  The CSS used in to style the website was validated using the W3c service and returned no errors.<br>
+  The CSS used to style the website was validated using the W3c service and returned no errors.<br>
   ![css validation](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/Css-valid-result.png)<br><br>
   The css file was submitted to autoprefixer [https://autoprefixer.github.io/] to improve compatability with different browsers.
 When this file was put throught the validation process multiple warnings were generated.
 These were predominately for unknown Vendor Extensions.
 The css seems to work as before.<br>